KenKundert/emborg/doc/configuring.rst

     ]
     run_after_backup = [
         './rebuild-manpages > /dev/null',
-            # rebuild my man pages, they were deleted in clean
+            # rebuild my man pages, they were deleted by clean-home
     ]

     # if set, this file or these files must exist or backups will quit with an error